 Meta-analysis revealed single intra-articular steroid joint injection reduced pain at all three time points.
 A 40 mg dose of corticosteroid was used in the majority of studies, but a 20 mg dose did not demonstrate any inferiority in the others.
 There was a reduction of 1.28 points (95% CI 0.75-1.82 points) in the VAS at 4 weeks, a reduction of 1 point (95% CI 0.47-1.52 points) at 12-16 weeks, and a reduction of 0.65 points (95% CI 0.19-1.1 point) at 24-26 weeks.
 Shoulder functionality via SPADI score also improved at 4-6 weeks (MD 16.62 points, 95% CI 11.16-22.09), at 12-16 weeks (MD 13.46 points, 95% CI 8.15-18.77) and at 24-26 weeks (MD 9.91 points, 95% CI 2.32-17.5).
 Although statistically significant, the magnitude of these VAS and SPADI reductions may not make clinical differences to overall patient experience and may not translate to long term functional outcomes.
 Complications including facial flushing, dizziness, chest or shoulder pain, and nausea were reported in a total of 3.9% of all patients in the sham-controlled trials regardless of placebo vs. steroid grouping.

-These results support a small sustained benefit to steroid injection for patients with FS that was not found in a previous meta-analysis (Physiotherapy 2010;96:95-107), which excluded studies with no formal physical therapy component.
-Intra-articular shoulder injection should be considered for these patients, as it may improve pain and functionality with minimal serious side effects.
+These results support a small sustained benefit to steroid injection for patients with FS that was not found in a previous meta-analysis (Physiotherapy 2010;96:95-107),which excluded studies with no formal physical therapy component.
+Intra-articular shoulder injection may slightly improve pain and functionality with minimal serious side effects.
 Stratifying future analyses by phase and severity of FS may identify the most beneficial timing of steroid injection.
 Intra-articular steroid injections for FS may reduce pain and improve functional performance, but further studies are needed to evaluate optimal circumstances for this treatment.

 For more information, see the Adhesive capsulitis of shoulder topic in Dynamed Plus.
 DynaMed users, see the Adhesive capsulitis of shoulder topic in Dynamed Classic.